ksranjith786/estimate-tax/README.md

 # Estimate Tax
 This is a Tax estimator for the drawn salary.
 Provide your details like Basic Pay, Investments, Deductions, etc so that we will let you know the Payable Tax amount.
+Also, I would be suggesting Investment Ideas, Savings Schemes, or any.
 I have built its backend using Python, Flask and REST API.
 It is deployed on Heroku cloud platform.